purpleleaves007/purpleleaves007.github.io/_pages/about.md

 # 🔥 News
+- *2025.03*: &nbsp;🎉🎉 One Paper about WiFi-based Hidden Camera Localization accepted by IEEE ICME 2025.
+Congrats to Yanyan Liu!
+- *2025.03*: &nbsp;🎉🎉 One Paper about WiFi-based open set gesture recognition accepted by IEEE IOTJ.
+Congrats to Huan Yan!
 - *2025.03*: &nbsp;🎉🎉 One Paper about WiFi-based Hidden Camera Localization accepted by **IEEE S&P 2025**.
+Congrats to Myself!
 - *2025.03*: &nbsp;🎉🎉 One Paper about Noise Robust Facial Expression Recognition accepted by **IEEE TAFFC**.
+Congrats to Myself!
 - *2025.02*: &nbsp;🎉🎉 Invited to serve as a TPC member for IEEE Globecom 2025.
 - *2025.01*: &nbsp;🎉🎉 One Paper about WiFi-based Gesture Recognition accepted by **IEEE THMS**.
+Congrats to Myself!
 - *2024.12*: &nbsp;🎉🎉 One Paper about WiFi-based Respiratory Healthcare accepted by IEEE Network.
+Congrats to Meng Wang!
 - *2024.11*: &nbsp;🎉🎉 It's an honor to become the recipient of the **IEEE HITC Distinguished Phd Dissertation Award**.
+Congrats to Myself!
 - *2024.10*: &nbsp;🎉🎉 One Paper about WiFi-based Pulmonary Function Testing accepted by IEEE IOTJ.
+Congrats to Peng Zhao!
 - *2024.10*: &nbsp;🎉🎉 It's an honor to become the recipient of the **IEEE SMC Society Andrew P. Sage Best Transactions Paper Award**.
+Congrats to Myself!
 - *2024.09*: &nbsp;🎉🎉One Demo Paper about WiFi-based Malicious Camera Detection accepted by **ACM Mobicom**.
+Congrats to Myself!

 # 📝 Publications